 Correct Worship and Rites/Rituals/Requirements

-Followers of Teel often engage in:
+Followers of Teel often engaged in:

 - Writing a song to praise Teel’s deeds, be they true or not.